 Upper School Fall Used Textbook Return

-Students will be able to drop off their new or used textbooks directly into the CSBE truck, which will be parked in the South Parking Lot of the Upper School.
+Students and parents will be able to drop off their new or used textbooks in the Ellen Knox Library.

 For those planning to return a new textbook due to a course change, please follow these instructions: